 Fez’s successful world-music festival has hosted everyone from Youssou N’Dour to Bjork.
 Equally impressive are the concerts by Moroccan tariqas (Sufi orders); fringe events include exhibitions, films and talks.
 Sometimes held in May depending on Ramadan dates.
 Book accommodation far in advance.

 A passionate celebration held in Essaouira in late June, with concerts featuring international, national and local performers, and art exhibitions.
 A great chance to hear some bluesy Gnaoua, developed here by freed slaves.

-Snow melts from the mountains, the High Atlas is scorching and Ramadan adds intensity to the temperatures, hovering around 30°C. The beaches are breezy, but busy with domestic and European tourists in the north.
+Snow melts from the mountains, and the High Atlas is scorching, hovering around 30°C. The beaches are breezy, but busy with domestic and European tourists in the north.

 Asilah confirms its arty leanings with this cultural jamboree, which attracts some 200,000 spectators to three weeks of public art demonstrations, workshops, concerts and exhibitions.
 A concurrent three-day horse festival features a fantasia.

 This street-theatre festival is a typically colourful Marrakshi event, highlighting the best of Moroccan traditional and popular culture.
 Djemaa El Fna is even more anarchic than usual during the opening-night parade, featuring 500-plus performers.